 Eg 1: Lactate Dehydrogenase (LDH)

 Lactate + NAD + ↔ Pyruvate + NADH + H+

 - The LDH is engaged in the transfer of electrons from lactate to NAD+.

 - The products of the reaction are pyruvate, NAD, and a proton

 - One of the products, NADH, absorbs radiation in the UV range at 340 nm while its oxidized counterpart, NAD+, does not.

 - The forward reaction can be followed by measuring the increment in the light absorption of the system at 540nm in a spectrophotometer.

 Pyruvate + NADH + H+ ↔ Lactate + NAD +

-We have added a large excess of NADH to the system, the system now absorbs at 340nm.
-According to the above-given reactions, each molecule of Pyruvate formed in the reaction, a molecule of NADH is oxidized to NAD+ in the second reaction when the system converts pyruvate to locate.
+We have added a significant excess of NADH to the system.
+The system now absorbs at 340nm.
+According to the above-given reactions, each molecule of Pyruvate formed in the reaction.
+A molecule of NADH is oxidized to NAD+ in the second reaction when the system converts Pyruvate to locate.